darwins-challenge/workshop/README.md

 - The projects are described below, but more detailed information is available in `moonlander-ast/README.md`.
 - If you get stuck or need hints, see the files in the `help` directory.
+- If you want to look up documentation on one of the Rust libraries used in this project, see the `doc` directory.

 ### Straight Landing, fixed height